 Dr Sintip Pattanakuhar

-Sintip is a Rehabilitation Physician and Instructor within the Department of Rehabilitation Medicine, Faculty of Medicine at Chiang Mai University in Thailand.
+Dr Sintip Pattanakuhar, a Rehabilitation Physician, and Dr Buddharaksa Rajchagool, a second year Rehabilitation Medicine resident, received a 2020 SCI Collaboration Grant to attend ISCoS 2020:Virtual.
+They both work within the Department of Rehabilitation Medicine, Faculty of Medicine at Chiang Mai University in Thailand.

 “With the SRI Collaboration Grant, our goal for attending the ISCoS 2020 virtual conference, which is to obtain international research collaborations, has been accomplished.
 We had an opportunity to present three posters and one oral presentation, to which we received many questions and suggestions from peer-researchers.
 We answered all of them and plan to request further suggestions via email in the future.
 For example, we plan to follow up with Dr Jillian Clark from South Australian SCI Research Center about her experience of conducting osteoporosis studies in people with SCI.